oodsway/logsum/README.md

 format for your_logbook_file.
 File format verifciation is also performed while importing a new logbook file.

 If your_logbook_filename is not specified, the program will start using the default logsum_demo.csv file.
-If your_logbook_filename is not found the program presents the following dialog:
+If your_logbook_filename is not found, the program presents the following dialog:

 ```
 your_logbook_filename not found!
 Check the path and filename.